 Worked Example

-By mastering literary devices, students will enhance their reading comprehension skills, enabling them to perform better in the 11-plus exams.
+By mastering these literary devices, students can enhance their comprehension skills, making them better prepared for the 11-plus English exam.